somiyagawa/SINUHE-the-Hierotyper/README.md

-# :bowtie: Toolkit for Coptic and Ancient Egyptian :bowtie:
+# :dizzy: :bowtie: Toolkit for Coptic and Ancient Egyptian :bowtie: :dizzy:

 * Made by So Miyagawa
 * Tools made in ruby etc. for So's work on Coptic Digital Humanities